Sanjiv Chaturvedi: Judicial recusals

-Since April 2019, five judges have recused themselves from Chaturvedi's cases.
+As per report published in ‘Times of India’ in February 2025, with recusal of two new CAT judges, number of judges so far having recused from hearing cases of Chaturvedi, had touched to 13.
+This is being termed, probably highest number of judicial recusals in case of a single officer.
+As per the report, the list involves judges from Supreme Court, Nainital High Court, Central Administrative Tribunal and even lower courts.
 Supreme Court justices Ranjan Gogoi and U. U. Lalit recused themselves from the Haryana Forestry case, and a Shimla Court judge recused himself in April 2018 from a criminal defamation case filed against Chaturvedi by Himachal Pradesh Chief Secretary Vineet Chawdhary.
 Central Administrative Tribunal chair L. Narasimha Reddy recused himself from all of Chaturvedi's cases in a 29 March 2019 order, citing "unfortunate developments" and calling them "a rare case".
 Reddy had been cited for contempt by the High Court of Uttarakhand for disobeying their order on a petition filed by Chaturvedi, but his contempt proceeding was stayed by the Supreme Court in March 2019.

 In January 2021, Chairman of Central Administrative Tribunal (CAT), Justice L. Narsimha Reddy recused himself from the case filed by Sanjiv Chaturvedi, against the Central Government challenging lateral entry and 360 degree appraisal system introduced for officers at the level of Joint Secretary and above.
 In February 2021, in the same case, another judge of CAT, Delhi, Justice RN Singh recused himself on the ground that he had earlier appeared as a counsel representing Central Vigilance Commission (CVC) in a case filed by Chaturvedi.

+In May 2023, a division bench of Uttarakhand High Court consisting of Chief Justice, recused himself from hearing case of Chaturvedi.
+The order didn't mention any reason at all.